crypto-org-chain/chain-docs/docs/getting-started/transaction.md

 - staking addresses (see [accounting](./transaction-accounting-model)) are textually represented in hexadecimal encoding to match the initial Ethereum ones

 ## Transaction Fees
+The purpose of transaction fees in the initial prototype is an anti-spam measure, i.e. to prevent broadcasting valid transactions indefinitely.
+The general scheme is:

+* If the transaction type allows indefinite valid transactions in an immediate time span (e.g. "transfer"), a fee (calculated as below) must be paid -- i.e. each transaction should be validated that it included this sufficient fee.
+Note that the fee amount must be exactly equal to the computed one (this is to prevent errors where a much larger fee could be accidentally paid if the fee amount could be set arbitrarily large).
+* If the transaction type allows a limited number of valid transactions, there is no fee.
+One example is "unjail" where only one valid transaction can be sent for a given state after the unjailing period.

+More details can be found in the [transactions document](../modules/transactions.md).

+(In the future, if necessary, a dynamic Dutch auction-style fee market may be introduced for congestion control -- this may, however, be outside of the consensus state machine, i.e. "off-chain", in order to incentivize full nodes or other network layers.)

+### Fee Calculation
 The initial prototype uses a linear fee system.
 The minimal transaction fee is defined according to the formula:

 ```